guillemontecinos/itp-residency-2020-2021/icm-workshops/session-01/session-01.md

 ## Example 1 – Green and Orange by Carmen Herrera
 *by Guillermo Montecinos*

 In this tutorial you'll learn how to recode the piece [Green and Orange](https://whitney.org/Exhibitions/CarmenHerrera#artworks-4) by the visual artist [Carmen Herrera](https://en.wikipedia.org/wiki/Carmen_Herrera) (Cuba, 1915.
 For more information about the artist, please check out her [documentary](https://www.netflix.com/title/80106609) on Netflix).
-Along the tutorial we'll cover the basics of p5.js, including `setup()` and `draw()`, `background()` and basic shapes as `rect()` and `triangle()`.
+Along the tutorial we'll cover the basics of p5.js, including `setup()` and `draw()`, `background()`, and basic shapes as `rect()` and `triangle()`.

 <p align="center">
   <img src="https://github.com/guillemontecinos/itp_residency_2020_2021/blob/master/icm-workshops/session-01/assets/green-orange-plain.jpg" align="middle" width="80%">
 </p>

 ### Recognizing shapes
 When recreating a piece it's important to find a way to represent its content by using simple shapes.
-In this case we can break down the piece in two kind of shapes: triangles and rects.
+In this case we can break the piece down in two kind of shapes: triangles and rects.

 #### Triangles
-Two triangles can be found in the piece, the one at the left is green while the one at the right is orange, which is also inverted in respect to the first one.
+Two triangles can be found in the piece, the one at the left is green whilst the one at the right is orange, which is also inverted in respect to the first one.
 <p align="center">
   <img src="https://github.com/guillemontecinos/itp_residency_2020_2021/blob/master/icm-workshops/session-01/assets/green-orange-triangles.jpg" align="middle" width="80%">
 </p>